semiluna/tango/README.txt

     - Control System Toolbox
     - Aerospace Toolbox

+- Open the project folder in MATLAB
-- Open the UAVPackageDelivery.prj project
+- Open the UAVPackageDelivery.prj project in Simulink by double clicking it in the file explorer
-- Click on the westCambridgeTango shortcut
+- Type "WestCambridgeTango" into the MATLAB command window to run the preparation shortcut
+- After the UI window opens, run the model from the Simulink window (green button at the top)
+- Wait for the photorealistic simulation to appear before attempting to upload any missions